City guide

 • A shorter, better-shaped Athens stay almost always wins.

-Use the full briefing when the trip becomes date-specific, hotel-specific, or hard to improvise.
+When the trip becomes date-specific, hotel-specific, residence-specific, or hard to improvise, move to a full travel report.